snehalmundhe10/snehalmundhe10/README.md

 ### Hello, Geeks!  👋
 I am Snehal Mundhe.
 I am a Full Stack Engineer, adept at contributing to highly collaborative work environment.
-I have hands-on experience in designing, developing, implementing and deploying applications using variety of technologies and programming languages. <br/>
+I have hands-on experience in designing, developing, and deploying applications using variety of technologies and programming languages. <br/>
 :star: I am passionate about developing Full Stack applications. <br/> <br/>
 I am looking forward to learn more, gain experience :seedling:, collaborate and develop :computer: incredible products for the world :earth_asia:!